YaelHoren/recipe-reader-website/README.md

 - Local data storage in `localStorage`

 The website is written in HTML, CSS, and JavaScript and is accessible via a free link.

+⭐ If you liked this project, feel free to give it a star!
+🛠️ Suggestions or improvements?
+Open an issue or a pull request — contributions are welcome.